Dorothy Martin Simon

-Dorothy Martin Simon (1919–2016) was an American physical chemist known for her work with aerospace combustion and development of polymers.
-She made important contributions while at NACA regarding heat shield construction and improvement of rocket engine designs.
+Dorothy Martin Simon (September 18, 1919 – March 25, 2016) was an American physical chemist known for her work in space engineering, especially with aerospace combustion and the development of polymers.
+She made important contributions while at the National Advisory Committee for Aeronautics (NACA) regarding heat shield construction and improvement of rocket engine designs that were critical to the success of the Apollo space program.
 Her work with DuPont resulted in the creation of synthetic polymers Dacron and Orlon.

+In 1966 she was awarded the Society of Women Engineers Achievement Award, the highest honor the society bestows in recognition of her significant contributions to engineering administration and space engineering, especially combustion and ablative coatings.

+Dr. Simon said of herself, "I was born into science.
+I knew the word chemistry before I learned to talk."

 Early life and education

-Dorothy Martin was born on 18 September 1919 in Bacon Township, Vernon County, Missouri to Laudell M (née Flynn) (1892–1978) and Robert W. Martin.
+Dorothy Martin was born on September 18, 1919 in Harwood, Vernon County, Missouri to Laudell M (née Flynn) (1892–1978) and Robert W. Martin.